svsticky/sadserver/docs/deployment-new-production.md

 # On your local machine, whilst in sadserver/ansible
 $ ./deploy.py --host=production --playbook playbooks/create-backup.yml
 ```

+> Note that the hostnames should NOT be changed during backup.
+Make sure
+> these are set up correctly

+This script will ask you what to make a backup off.
+Enter all fields possible.
-Be aware that the backup process may take about 15 minutes.
+(e.g. `admins,websites,postgres,contentful`).
+Be aware that the backup process
+may take about 15 minutes.

 **Redirect requests for ACME challenges** from the old server to the new server.
 This allows us to prove ownership of the domains we need to request TLS